ItsCryp7iC/BombaClock/README.md

-# PlantSense ⏰
+# BombaClock ⏰

-PlantSense is a smart, customizable bomb timer overlay for tactical shooters like Valorant and CS2.
+BombaClock is a smart, customizable bomb timer overlay for tactical shooters like Valorant and CS2.
 It uses passive, non-invasive screen recognition to automatically detect when the bomb is planted and displays a highly visible, configurable timer to help you make game-winning decisions in those crucial final seconds.

 This tool is designed to be safe and compliant with anti-cheat systems like Vanguard and VAC, as it does not read game memory or modify any game files.